Preparation for your dog’s arrival

 Please arrange insurance well before your dog arrives – many companies only cover you once two weeks have passed.
 When trawling all the insurance companies please also input the value of your dog as nil, this makes a huge difference to premiums.
 As they will all be neutered and imported rescues, this may save you money and will keep the position clear in the event of a claim.

-Although we completely understand that for those with multiple dogs, it’s often better to set a sum aside, we recommend that you get insurance for any dog imported from abroad, at least for the first year.
+Although we completely understand that for those with multiple dogs, it’s often better to set a sum aside, insurance really is a must for any dog imported from abroad, at least for the first year.

 Your own dog and other family members